Qingdao oil flow halted as explosion toll hits 47

 The disaster appeared to be Sinopec’s deadliest and was one of the worst industrial disasters in China this year.
 In June, a fire at a poultry factory in the northeast killed 121 people.

-Sinopec Chairman Fu Chengyu apologized to the people of Qingdao during a visit to the scene, the company’s Weibo microblog said on Saturday.
+Sinopec Chairman Fu Chengyu apologised to the people of Qingdao during a visit to the scene, the company’s Weibo microblog said on Saturday.

 “(We) will do whatever it takes to go all out in rescue, relief and rehabilitation work, coordinating with the State Council incident investigation group to find the cause,” it said.